 Accesses the Element sub-object

+by clicking once.
 Region selection lets you select multiple elements.

 - By Vertex

-When on, and you click
+When on, you can select a

 - Ignore Backfacing

-of the direction of their normals.
+regardless of the direction they face.

 NoteThe state of the